 Do you have a Business School programme in your immediate sight, but are worried it may be too late to apply?

-Applications are currently open for our Full-Time MBA and select MSc programmes for the September 2023 intake, and even if the start date is very soon, it might not be too late to apply.
+Applications are currently open for a number of our MBA and MSc programmes for 2024, and even if the start date is very soon, it might not be too late to apply.

 We normally advise early applications for a number of reasons, however, every year we receive some fantastic late applications and we are happy to help those candidates who are applying later in the cycle, and offer some tips on what to consider when applying with limited time before the programme commences.